 The proposed development is permitted and conforms to the zoning by-law provisions, except for the requested variances.
 Therefore, the general intent and purpose of the by-law being varied is maintained as per Section 11.6.6.2(b).

-The proposal is compatible and complementary to the neighbourhood and will have minimal impact on properties in the immediate neighbourhood.
+The proposal will have minimal impact on the properties in the immediate neighbourhood.
 Therefore, the variances are minor in nature as per Section 11.6.6.2(c).
-The proposal also complies with Section 11.6.6.2 (e) with no anticipated adverse impacts to the neighbourhood.